Research

 Research Areas:

-Asset management; investments; institutional investors; international finance; geography of finance.
+Asset management; investments; institutional investors; and international finance.

 Publications: